Hollywood trade mission reveals new normal for Irish screen industry

 Instead, it has been commissioned from Element Pictures by the online-only and UK-only BBC Three strand of the BBC “in partnership” not with an Irish broadcaster, but with a US one: the Disney-controlled platform, Hulu.

-The production received €600,000 in public funding through Screen Ireland, which in 2018 changed its name from the Irish Film Board to pursue a more visible role in the globally-thriving business of TV drama.
+Normal People received €600,000 in production funding through Screen Ireland, which in 2018 changed its name from the Irish Film Board to pursue a more visible role in the globally-thriving business of TV drama.

 It’s hard to see why an Irish broadcaster wouldn’t want it: the novel was a bestseller, the setting is both urban and rural and the series stands a good chance of chiming with a younger audience.